slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Eloquence is logic on fire."
 -- Lyman Beecher*

-> *"The secret to public speaking is to speak as if you were alone."
--- Naval Ravikant*

 Hints:

 - You don’t need to answer their questions.
 You can say whatever you want if it’s interesting but learn when to answer boring on easy to misinterpret questions.